 The progress report provides the organisers with a status update on your CanSat project and mission in preparation for the CanSat test day and ultimately the CanSat launch event.
-The Progress Report will be an amended version of the research proposal and will include all the discrepancies from the proposal and an assessment of the progress of technical performance measures.
+It includes all the discrepancies from the proposal and an assessment of the progress of technical performance measures.
 Based on their Progress Report, the teams will receive feedback on the technical aspects of their CanSat project to prepare them for the CanSat test day.

-The Team Portfolio together with the completed Progress Report must be e-mailed before the deadline (see page 4) to info@esero.nl.
+The Team Portfolio together with the completed Progress Report must be e-mailed before the deadline (see page 5) to info@esero.nl.
 Please use the subject line: "CanSat Progress Report [team name]".